nathanccz/nathanccz/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>JavaScript, Handlebars, Node/Express</strong> - Built as a companion piece for Anki, this web app is meant to help developers track their Anki sessions for a variety of technologies.
-You build out a high-level list of topics then rate your recall sessions and store them in a history.</p>
+        <p><strong>JavaScript, Handlebars, Node/Express</strong> - A companion piece for Anki, this web app helps developers track their Anki sessions for various technologies.
+You build your own list of topics then rate your recall sessions and store them in a history.</p>
     </td>
   </tr>
 </table>